mmarcincin/HB-DRM-free-bulk-downloader/README.txt

 To install newer Powershell on Windows 7, visit this link: https://docs.microsoft.com/en-us/powershell/scripting/install/installing-windows-powershell?view=powershell-6

 ----------------------
-HB DRM-Free bulk downloader 0.4.2
+HB DRM-Free bulk downloader 0.4.3
 ----------------------
 Bundle files are downloaded sequentially and saved in folder structure as shown in this example: downloads\bundleName\bookName\specificBookFile.extension

 latest additions:
-- fixed section filtering for downloads with multiple OS options (e.g. windows, linux, mac, android)
+- based on reports and suggestions of https://github.com/cowbutt:
+	- fixed unexpected input in bundles like 'HUMBLE BUNDLE WITH ANDROID 5' and 'HUMBLE BUNDLE: PC AND ANDROID 8'
+	- added option to add timestamp to log files (more info in README, md5 global switch)
+	- bundle folder modified date updates when new content is downloaded inside

 0.4.0 additions:
 - uses Humble Bundle API to access your downloads using '_simpleauth_sess' cookie (no Internet Explorer required anymore)